Merkel, Macron back efforts to improve WHO as meeting opens - WTMJ

 It came as the U.N. health agency opened its annual assembly, with a draft resolution in the works that acknowledges missteps in the response to COVID-19.
 The sweeping proposal would seek to boost pandemic response, stabilize WHO’s funding and ensure greater access to health care — including to vaccines, tests and treatments linked to the coronavirus.

-The European Union and Vanuatu were behind the resolution, which was to be considered during the eight-day assembly.
+The 27-nation European Union, U.S., Canada, U.K., Philippines, Dominican Republic, Rwanda and Vanuatu were among the countries behind the resolution, which was to be considered during the eight-day assembly.
 It would create a working group on strengthening WHO’s readiness and response to health emergencies.

 “We have to have institutions that are up to the task, that meet our ambitions,” Macron said by video during the mostly virtual meeting.
 WHO, he said, must be “robust” and “flexible” in times of emergency and crisis.
 “And it must be completely transparent to make sure that people trust the organization.”